Trajectory Planning Using Reinforcement Learning for Interactive Overtaking Maneuvers in Autonomous Racing Scenarios: Introduction

 Instead of the high- or low-level approaches mentioned above, it is also possible to plan a trajectory directly.
 Compared to the low-level approaches, trajectory generation is preferable from a safety point of view, as the mapping to control inputs is performed by a conventional controller that can be tuned to the specific vehicle being used.
 Compared to the high-level approaches, there is no need to define a set of discrete high-level maneuvers with fixed underlying trajectories, allowing for more diverse trajectories.
 Direct trajectory generation has been used for traffic scenarios, but to the authors' knowledge, there is no application for racing.
 The trajectory is usually generated by utilizing an underlying structure to reduce the complexity of the training process.
 The authors of \cite{Trauth2024} utilize the same procedure as in \cite{Werling2010} to generate a set of jerk-optimal trajectories by sampling the end state and use the weighting parameters of the cost function as the action space.
 While this approach is sufficient for traffic scenarios, it is less suitable for racing as it is limited to the generated set of trajectories, preventing the realization of more complex maneuvers.
 In \cite{Mirchevska2023}, no sampling is performed, and instead, the end state of the jerk-optimal trajectory is used as the action space, which allows for more diverse maneuvers.
 If the end state chosen by the \ac{RL} agent leads to an infeasible trajectory, the scenario is terminated immediately unsuccessfully.

-For completeness, it should be mentioned that in addition to the \ac{RL}-based approaches described here, game-theoretical approaches are also used for interactive trajectory planning.
-In \cite{Liniger2020}, a two-player blocking game is examined, and a bi-matrix game based on sampled trajectory candidates is solved.
+For completeness, it should be mentioned that in addition to the \ac{RL}-based approaches described here, game-theoretical approaches are also used for interactive planning.
+However, in contrast to \ac{RL}-based approaches, they require increased online computing times, as a time-consuming game has to be solved in each execution step.
+In \cite{Liniger2020}, a two-player blocking game is examined, and a bi-matrix game is solved based on sampled trajectory candidates.
 In \cite{Wang2021}, the trajectories of the individual vehicles are optimized iteratively, while the trajectories of the opposing vehicles are fixed.